Utility Point Administration: Find Out What to do Next

-A relative newcomer to the UK energy scene, Utility Point claims to offer clear and affordable pricing, as well as a dedicated and efficient service.
-Read on to find out more about what the gas and electricity provider has to offer.
+Prior to its closure in September 2021, Utility Point claimed to offer clear and affordable pricing, as well as a dedicated and efficient service.
+Read on to find out more about what the gas and electricity provider had to offer.

 Tariffs and prices

 Utility Point offers a variety of gas and electricity tariffs for its customers.
 All payments are made via a monthly direct debit.
 Let’s have a look at some of the different types of available tariffs that Utility Point offers.

 If you switch to Utility Point from a different provider and you're charged an exit fee to cancel your previous energy contract, you may be entitled to a refund of up to £36.
 This is only available for customers who sign up with Utility Point directly through the provider’s website.
 You will need to provide the energy company with the final bill from your old supplier.

 Fixed tariffs guarantee that the price you pay for gas and electricity will not change for the duration of your contract.
 If you decide to cancel your contract early, you will be charged an exit fee of £30 per fuel.

 For customers on any fixed tariff, Utility Point will notify you between 42 and 49 days before your term comes to an end.
 You will be presented with a selection of available tariffs to switch to.